TO FIND - The Search for Meaning in Life on The Gringo Trail

 Free with KindleUnlimited

-Writing the manuscript of To Find in Del Mar, California in the 1980.
-Yes, that's a Smith-Corona manual typewriter.
+Writing the manuscript of To Find in Del Mar, California in 1980.
+Yes, that's a Smith-Corona manual type-writer.
+The manuscript sat on the shelf above my desk since then, until I published it in 2019.